Low-temperature scaling laws in unconventional flat-band superconductors: Summary and discussion

 \section{Summary and discussion}

 We calculated the low-temperature scaling laws of the order parameter, the superfluid weight, the tunneling conductance, the specific heat, the Sommerfeld coefficient, and the spin-lattice relaxation rate in flat-band superconductors with unconventional pairing.
 The results obtained for different node types are collected in Table~\ref{tab:main-result}.
-In particular, by comparing the scaling laws of the geometrical and functional contributions to the superfluid weight, we found the functional superfluid weight to be subleading for the nodal structures considered here.
-Therefore, we conclude that the scaling laws of the superfluid weight reported in Ref.~\cite{hirobe2025anomalous} are intact. \\ Several generalizations of our work are possible.
+In particular, by comparing the scaling laws of the geometrical and functional contributions to the superfluid weight, we found them to be of the same order for all one-dimensional superconducting states and most of the higher-dimensional superconducting states and conclude that the scaling laws of the superfluid weight reported in Ref.~\cite{hirobe2025anomalous} are intact.
+However, once we have a superconducting state with $b < 1$, the functional contribution might become dominant such that the scaling laws in Ref.~\cite{hirobe2025anomalous} need to be adjusted. \\ Several generalizations of our work are possible.
 First of all, we mostly considered the dispersion given in Eq.~\eqref{eq:general-dispersion} which is a special case of the dispersion in Eq.~\eqref{eq:factorization-eigenvalue}.
 It would be then interesting to further explore nodal structures not covered here but still allowed by the Weierstrass preparation theorem.
-For example, node types that exhibit \enquote{cusps} such as the dispersion in Eq.~\eqref{eq:example-cusp} may appear in non-centrosymmetric crystals \cite{bauer2012non}, and probably give rise to different exponents or additional logarithms in the scaling laws via the Puiseux expansion.
-Also, it remains to be clarified to what extent these scaling laws carry over to quasicrystals \cite{sun2025geometric}, and how the temperature dependence changes near the critical temperature \cite{penttila2025flat}. \\ Lastly, we considered a selection of possible superconducting states (extended $s$-wave, chiral and nematic $p$-wave, $d$-wave, etc.) that may appear in systems with $C_{6v}$ symmetry such as the magic-angle twisted bilayer graphene.
+For example, node types that exhibit cusps such as the dispersion in Eq.~\eqref{eq:example-cusp} may appear in non-centrosymmetric crystals \cite{bauer2012non}, and probably give rise to different exponents or additional logarithms in the scaling laws via the Puiseux expansion.
+Also, it remains to be clarified to what extent these scaling laws carry over to quasicrystals \cite{sun2025geometric}, and how the temperature dependence changes near the critical temperature \cite{penttila2025flat}. \\ Lastly, we considered a selection of possible superconducting states (extended $s$-wave, chiral and nematic $p$-wave, $d$-wave, etc.)~that may appear in systems with $C_{6v}$ symmetry such as the magic-angle twisted bilayer graphene.
 The scaling laws obtained here are presented in Table~\ref{tab:c6v-scaling-laws}.
 Under the assumption that the superconducting state of MATBG is non-chiral (cf.\ Ref.~\cite{cao2021nematicity}), the comparison of our predictions in Table~\ref{tab:c6v-scaling-laws} with the experimental measurements of Ref.~\cite{tanaka2024superfluid} for the magic-angle twisted bilayer graphene indicates that nematic $p$-wave superconductivity is the most likely possibility.
 We believe that further low-temperature experiments in hexagonal moiré systems would be instructive to test the predicted scaling laws and to quantify to what extent the scaling relations can be used as a diagnostic of the pairing symmetry and possible topological phases.